 How we help

-We support organisations to change young people's lives in 3 ways:
+We support organisations to change young people's lives through sport in 3 ways:

 All our support is free, and tailored to each organisation, and everything we do is based around 3 pillars: increasing participation and inclusion, youth development, and sustainability.

 YES!
 Tanzania is based and registered as a charity in Scotland, and we work in partnership with Umoja Tanzania, who are responsible for delivering our work on the ground.

 We proactively look for organisations that meet our criteria (see below) to support.
 We then meet with and gather information about them to assess their suitability to take part in our programme.